 While you may not qualify for in-state tuition benefits or perks, you may be eligible for regional benefits through a reciprocity agreement.
 In these cases, your state would have an agreement with schools in neighboring or close-by states that might give you a break on tuition rates.
 Reciprocity agreements can also exist between individual universities and have little to do with regional affiliation.
-Although the benefits don’t always match those offered to in-state learners, it is worth your time investigating whether or not your desired schools have some kind of regional or school-to-school arrangement.
+Although the benefits don’t always match those offered to in-state learners, it is worth your time investigating whether your desired schools has a regional or school-to-school arrangement.

-In 2018, for example, students with residency in Colorado saved nearly $26.7 million in tuition by attending out-of-state schools through the Western Interstate Commission for Higher Education (WICHE).
+Colorado students saved nearly $ 45.33 million in tuition during that same year by attending out-of-state schools through the Western Interstate Commission for Higher Education (WICHE).
 In this case, for Colorado undergraduate residents, they pay no more than 150% of the in-state tuition at participating schools out-of-state.
 Comparatively, Colorado residents who attend a school out-of-state that are not a part of the WICHE agreement can expect to spend 300% or more of in-state tuition rates.